 - 2 lbs whole carrots, peeled and chopped

 - 1 tsp garlic powder

 - 1 inch ginger, peeled and finely diced

-- 3 cups stock (or bone broth)
+- 3 cups stock or broth of choice.

 - 1 cup coconut milk (any milk works here)